kyokosawada/POS/POS-PRD.md

 ### 4.2 Sales Flow

-- Cart: add/remove/update products, quantity
+- Cart: add/remove/update products, quantity (cannot exceed in-stock)
+- Cart "+" button disabled when quantity == available stock, with snackbar feedback shown if at limit
-- Fast checkout (choose payment type for demo)
+- On checkout, payment type selection (cash, credit, GCash, etc.) required
+- SALE GUARD: On checkout, app double-checks all cart items vs latest inventory before transaction is finalized; checkout aborts (with error/suggestion) if any product has insufficient stock ( prevents oversell from race conditions)
-- Auto stock decrement
+- Auto stock decrement on transaction completion, syncing real-time to all other UI and sales features
+- Cart clears after completed checkout

 ### 4.3 Receipt Sharing